mlehotay/ier/IER/_work/abstracts.md

 ## **Abstract**

-Informational Experiential Realism (IER v10.6) identifies experience with the operation of a physical system as a **Unified Experiential Field (UEF)**: a globally integrated, temporally continuous dynamical regime operating under coherent intrinsic constraint.
+Informational Experiential Realism (IER v10.8) identifies experience with the operation of a physical system as a **Unified Experiential Field (UEF)**: a globally integrated, temporally continuous dynamical regime operating under coherent intrinsic constraint.

 From within such a regime, experience is unified, structured, meaningful, urgent, and often compelling.
 From outside it, the same regime is a lawful physical organization.

-This document articulates an access distinction implicit throughout IER but nowhere normatively formalized: the separation between **experiential access** (what it is like to bear intrinsic constraint) and **epistemic access** (whether beliefs correctly track objective reality).
+This document articulates an access distinction implicit throughout IER and now normatively constrained by Principle 10: the separation between **experiential access** (what it is like to bear intrinsic constraint) and **epistemic access** (whether beliefs correctly track objective reality).
 IER entails **no necessary connection** between the two.

-By making this distinction explicit, the document explains why experiences that are costly, coherent, and identity-defining often feel authoritative from the inside of a UEF, while showing why such authority is **organizational rather than epistemic**.
-Intrinsic constraint tracks system viability and regulation, not truth, correctness, or reference.
+Making this boundary explicit explains why costly, coherent, identity-defining experiences often feel authoritative from within a UEF, while showing why such authority is **organizational rather than epistemic**.
+Intrinsic constraint tracks viability and continuation under constraint, not truth, correctness, or reference.
+This prevents a recurrent error: treating experiential depth or inevitability as epistemic privilege, and thereby mistaking meaning for knowledge.

-Clarifying this boundary prevents a recurrent error: treating experiential depth, inevitability, or meaning as conferring epistemic privilege.
-It allows IER to account for powerful but false experiences — including delusion, revelation, and narrative conviction — without validating their content.

 ---